dvoong/voong_finance_3/README.md

 ## Deployment

 ## How to connect to the digitalocean droplet
-1. login to the web interface, https://cloud.digitalocean.com/login
+1. Login to the web interface, https://cloud.digitalocean.com/login
 2. Find the IP address
 3. `ssh root@<ip address`

+## Interacting with the production database
+1. `ssh` into the digitalocean droplet
+2. List the docker containers, `docker ps`
+3. Connect to the container running the database, `docker exec -it <container id> /bin/bash`
+4. `psql -U postgres` to open the postgres shell
+5. `\dt` to list the tables
+6. `\q` to quit the shell